Helping Others & Selfishness (Is It Good to Help Others?)

 Let me clarify.

+A selfish person depends upon himself.
+His total focus remains on his upliftment and has nothing to do with other people.
 On the other hand, a mean person cannot survive on his own because his existence depends on others.
 He needs other people so he can use them for personal gains.

 Clear enough?

-Does Selfishness (aka Being Selfish) Make You Uncomfortable?
+Does Selfishness Make You Uncomfortable?

-Look: I understand why you’re unwilling to become selfish to be successful.
-It’s because you were conditioned against selfishness.
-Correct me if I’m wrong.
-In fact, you feel guilty the moment you think of becoming selfish.
-Guess what?
+Well, guess what?
 It’s normal to feel uncomfortable about being selfish, at least in a country like ours—Bharat, where most people hold sacrificing one’s own life for others as “sacred” or “noble.”

 For example:

-Now, think about it for a moment.
 You’re being convinced that it’s okay to sacrifice your happiness, your joy, and even your life for others.
-Can you guess what’s the hidden message here?
-It is this: You don’t matter.
-Otherwise, why isn’t anybody asking you to live?
-Like really live—with joy, with bliss, and with happiness.
+Can you see the hidden message here?

 I’ll tell you why.